cs10/fa25/_projects/project4.md

 - Solo project
 - Adhere to our guidelines regarding artificial intelligence and generative tools
 - Use of creative medium to explore a tech-related topic of your choice.
-    - Acceptable formats include: art/drawings (digital or traditional), sculptures, collages (physical), videos, infographics, short film/sketches (stop motion, live action, or digital using Snap! only), and dioramas
+    - Acceptable formats include: art/drawings (digital or traditional), sculptures, collages (physical), infographics, short film/sketches (stop motion, live action with you in it, or digital using Snap! only), and dioramas
     - Please note that video submissions should be no longer than 5 minutes in length
-    - Banned: Essays, songs, poems, or single photographs
+    - Banned: Essays, songs, other kinds of videos, poems, or single photographs
 - Focuses on a single topic/innovation and its impacts
 - Projects should be created in a manner that maximizes accessibility to all audiences (e.g., captions for videos, clear visuals, minimum 12pt font).
 - Ability to be showcased (either through digital projection/download or physical presentation)